| |

-Today I'm sharing a smoky beans and chorizo recipe that starts off with frying onions and garlic in butter and oil, as all best recipes always do!
-Cooking on the stove top to the oven and ending up with a black pot is a sign of really good food, right?
+This smoky beans and chorizo recipe that starts off with frying onions and garlic in butter and oil, as all best recipes do😉 Starting off on the stove-top and then transferred to the oven for a rich sauce and caramilzed beans, chorizo and bacon pot.

 Smoky Beans And Chorizo